Hermes-defi/hermes-swap/README.md

-# Trader Joe
+# Hermes Swap

-This repository contains all the contracts for Trader Joe.
+This repository contains all the contracts for Hermes Swap.

 ## Deployed Contracts